jakkrz/jakkrz/README.md

 ### Hi there 👋

-I'm Jakub Kranz and I'm a programmer who is still looking to explore more parts of this diverse field.
+Jakub Kranz.
 HMU if you would like to collaborate on a project.

 <p align="center">
   <a href="https://skillicons.dev">